Chicken roost: 2×4 wide-side-up, 18 in high, 8–12 in per bird

 Shape: flat 2×4, wide side up

-A 2×4 turned wide-side-up gives a hen a 3.5-inch flat platform to sit on.
+A 2×4 turned wide-side-up gives a hen a 3.5-inch flat platform.
 She rests her body weight on her keel (breastbone) and tucks her toes under her chest feathers.
-In cold weather this is what keeps her toes from frostbite — the toes are the most exposed part of a chicken in winter, and feathers are her insulation.
+In cold weather that toe-coverage is what keeps her from frostbite — toes are the most exposed part of a hen in winter, and her own feathers are the insulation.
+A round dowel, broomstick, or thin branch forces her to grip the bar all night, which leaves the toes hanging in cold coop air.
+Black toe tips and eventual toe loss follow.

-- 2×6 wide-side up (4.5 in surface).
-A bit more comfortable for heavy breeds.
-Heavier and pricier; not necessary unless you keep Brahmas or Jersey Giants.
+- 2×6 wide-side up (4.5-in surface).A bit more comfortable for heavy breeds.
+Heavier and pricier; I wouldn't bother unless you keep Brahmas or Jersey Giants.

 Height: above the nest boxes

-The single rule: the top of the roost is higher than the top of the nest boxes.
+The single non-negotiable rule: the top of the roost is higher than the top of the nest boxes.
 Chickens are wired to roost on the highest perch they can reach.
 If the nest box top is flush with or higher than the roost, the flock will sleep in the nest boxes — and you'll spend the rest of your time dealing with poop-coated eggs and matted nest litter.

 Standard heights: